Secure your Cebu Bohol ferry tickets today to start your unforgettable journey!

 The love for the Blessed Trinity is deeply ingrained in the hearts of the Boholanos, who are deeply religious.
 This religiosity is expressed through feasts, both in the religious and social sphere, and is observed with much fanfare.

-However, to counteract the Arian heresy, which denied the fullness of divinity to the Son, a special Mass text in honor of the Holy Trinity was introduced and incorporated in the Roman liturgical books.2 This Mass was not assigned for a definite day but could be used on certain Sundays according to the private devotion of each priest.
-(Such Mass texts which are not prescribed but open to choice on certain days are now known as "votive Masses.")
-From the ninth century on, various bishops of the Frankish kingdoms promoted in their own dioceses a special feast of the Holy Trinity, usually on the Sunday after Pentecost.
-They used a Mass text that Abbot Alcuin (804) is said to have composed.
+To counteract the Arian heresy, which denied the divinity of the Son, a special Mass text in honor of the Holy Trinity was introduced.
+This Mass text, known as a votive Mass, could be used on certain Sundays according to the personal devotion of each priest.
+It wasn't until the ninth century that various bishops in the Frankish kingdoms began promoting a special feast of the Holy Trinity in their dioceses.